Changing the way we design, use and reuse plastics

 Partners

-Our Partners in the CRC span the entire plastics value chain and include: plastic manufacturers, plastic processors, recycling companies, consultants, public good organisations, relevant industry associations, local councils and state government departments.
+Our Partners in the SPW CRC span the entire plastics value chain and include: plastic manufacturers, plastic processors, recycling companies, consultants, public good organisations, relevant industry associations, local councils and state government departments.

-Programs
+Research Programs

 The SPW CRC conducts its research activities under four Research Programs and upskills its PhD student and postdoctoral research fellow cohort under its Education & Training Program.